wendyyng/wendyyng/README.md

 -->

 <div align="justify">
   I'm Wendy Ng, a software developer with experience working as a frontend developer at PlaceSpeak.
 I thrive on the 'aha' moments in programming and am passionate about creating efficient, beautiful, and user-friendly web applications.
-I speak English, Mandarin, and Japanese. /n In my previous position as a frontend developer at PlaceSpeak, I led the homepage redesign, implemented complex client-requested features, and focused on UI/UX enhancements.
+I speak English, Mandarin, and Japanese.<br><br>In my previous position as a frontend developer at PlaceSpeak, I led the homepage redesign, implemented complex client-requested features, and focused on UI/UX enhancements.
 I'm currently seeking a full-time position in web development where I can continue to grow and make a meaningful impact.
 Welcome to my GitHub profile!

 <!--  Feel free to connect with me on LinkedIn! -->